-Everyday in my recovery is a very special day for me.
+Every day in recovery is a very special day for me.
 There is no denying that.
-Everyday is a miracle.
-There is something that is very special about today though.
+Every day is a miracle.
+There’s something very special about today though.

 What could be so special about June 10th?

 Today is the 78th birthday of Alcoholics Anonymous.
 This was the day Dr. Bob took his last drink and adventure began.